jjvsqz/cse15l-lab-reports/Lab2.md

 # Lab Report 2
 ## Header: *Juan Junior Vasquez_A17536681_CSE 15L Week #4: 04/22/2024 - 04/26/2024*
 ## Part 1: ChatServer Interactions
-Welcome to Lab Report 2, where we dive into the intricacies of our ChatServer’s interactions, tracking the flow of messages and observing the underlying mechanics of our Java server in action.
+In Lab Report 2, we delve deep into the complexities of our ChatServer's interactions, meticulously tracing the path of messages and examining the fundamental mechanics of our Java server in operation.
 ## Code:
 ```
 import java.io.IOException;